ibm-cloud-docs/appid/privacy-policy.md

 Developer may use cookies and similar tracking technologies in development activities.

 Cookies are files with small amount of data which may include a unique identifier.
-Cookies are sent to a user’s browser from a website and stored on your device.
-Tracking technologies also used are beacons, tags, and scripts to collect and track information and to improve and analyze our Service.
+Cookies are sent to a user’s browser from a website and stored on the user’s device.
+Tracking technologies also used are beacons, tags, and scripts to collect and track information and to improve and analyze the Service.

-A user can instruct browser to refuse all cookies or to indicate when a cookie is being sent.
+A user can instruct their browser to refuse all cookies or to indicate when a cookie is being sent.
 However, if a user does not accept cookies, it may not be feasible to use some portions of a provided service.

-## Use of Data
+## Use Of Data
 {: #use-data}

 Developer uses the collected data for various purposes: